sudoAPWH/Dalix/docs/DeveloperInfo.md

 ```
 /
 ├── Applications
-│	└── LibreOffice
+│	└── LibreOffice.app
 ├── System
 │	├── Packages
 │	│	└── libsqsh---1.2.3
 │	├── Cache
+│	│	└── Packages
-│	│	├── Packages2
+│	│		├── netxomnq
-│	│	├── Packages1
+│	│		├── xcobhsdh
-│	│	└── Packages0
+│	│		└── lskhseru
+│	├── Binaries -> ../../bin
+│	├── Devices -> ../../dev
+│	├── Sys -> ../../sys
+│	├── Temporary -> ../../tmp
 │	└── Config -> ../../etc
 └── Volumes
 	└── USB3.0
 ```

-In the `Cache` directory the file of `PackagesX` will be the Packages file of the `sid` distro for each url specified in `/etc/sources.list` file.
-Each seperate `PackagesX` file is for a different URL which is the first line in the file, in the format `url: https://ftp.ca.debian.org/debian/`
+In the `Cache/Packages` directory each file of `xxxxxxxx` will be the Packages file of the distro for each url specified in `/etc/sources.list` file.
+Each seperate `xxxxxxxx` file is for a different URL which is the first line in the file, in the format `url: http://ftp.ca.debian.org/debian/`